abarreau/gatling-technical-test/README.md

 - split the application into different pages
 - add tools typically used in a development environment (linters, code formatter, ...)
 ```

-Here is a list of thinks worth mentioning :

-- Added `strictNullCheck: true` for `tsconfig.json`
-- Added GitHub pipeline to check app build consistency and launch automated tests for CI.